 About 30 percent of people that develop psoriasis may also develop psoriatic arthritis, a type of rheumatoid arthritis that tends to affect the joints of the hands and feet.
 Some, but not all, patients will have a family history of psoriasis.
 Remember, psoriasis is not contagious; you cannot catch it from someone else.

 Is There More Than One Type of Psoriasis?

 - Plaque Psoriasis: Most common form that causes raised, red skins areas that may be itchy or flaky.

 - Guttate Psoriasis: May be a past history of streptococcal infection; may occur in children or younger adults.
 Small plaques form on the midsection of the body.

 - Pustular Psoriasis: Painful and severe form of psoriasis, with pus-filled sacs in the psoriasis plaques that can break.
 Fever may occur.

-Other Types of Psoriasis, Continued
+Additional Types of Psoriasis, Continued

 - Inverse Psoriasis: This psoriasis may affect skin fold areas such as the genital area, under the breast or arms, or around the groin area.
 The lesions are flat, red, and often without scales.